-Nick Espinosa explains how internet culture fails to foster a common understanding of cybersecurity and threats online.
-His five laws, designed to help us think like a hacker, explain why human nature exposes people and businesses to risk.
+Nick Espinosa explains how internet culture fails to foster a common understanding of and threats online.
+His five laws, designed to help us think like a hacker, explain why human nature exposes people and businesses to and risk.

 With two decades of cybersecurity experience, LaCour shines a light on the underbelly of internet mischief and malice, with the intent of empowering you to be vigilant and stay safe and protected.